 Peace (0/20): George W. was not only the worst president in my lifetime, he was one of the worst in history.
-If I were put in charge of building an “anti-Mount Rushmore”, I would carve his face on it, next to those of Lincoln, McKinley, and Wilson.
-(Trump will likely oust one of these four.)
+If I were put in charge of building an “anti-Mount Rushmore”, I would carve his face on it, next to those of Jackson, Lincoln, and Wilson.
 Bush invaded Iraq for no legitimate reason at all, and bogged America down in a new Vietnam.
 Scholars are in wide agreement that the Iraq War was one of the hugest foreign policy disasters in U.S. history.
 Not only was it a distraction from the critical task of focusing on the 9/11 attackers, it was based purely on Bush’s need to settle old scores with Saddam, and justified by manufactured evidence.
 He demanded that his advisors come up with proof that Saddam and al Qaeda were linked in cause, and that Saddam had weapons of mass destruction — neither of which was remotely true — and when they couldn’t, he sent them back to the drawing board, saying “Wrong answer.”
 The biggest anti-war protests in history broke out across the globe.
 By removing Saddam, moreover, Bush empowered Islamists and jihadists to fill the power void, who are far worse than Saddam.
 (In Saddam’s Iraq you were at least mostly safe if you stayed out of politics and played by Saddam’s rules.)
 Eland’s indictment of George W. is a zinger: “If Bush had been president when the Japanese attacked Pearl Harbor and Hitler declared war on the U.S., he probably would have gone to war against Argentina instead of Japan or Germany.”
 He earns a goose-egg in the peace category.

 Prosperity (1/20): Bush’s economic and spending policies were hideous and the cause of the worst recession since the Great Depression.
 Like Reagan he gave fake tax cuts while letting federal spending spiral out of control.
 He used the 9/11 attacks to dramatically escalate the defense budget, and most of this money didn’t even go towards fighting terrorism.
 On top of that, he used a bailout which killed the economy worse in the longer run.